Admissions requirements for graduate students

 When will I receive an admissions decision?

-The admissions office will begin sending admission emails and fellowship/scholarship letters in late February.
-If a letter does not mention a fellowship offer, the applicant should look to outside sources for funding.
+The La Follette School will send emails and decision letters in late February.
+If a letter does not mention a La Follette School funding offer, the applicant should look to outside sources for funding.

-Does the La Follette School have a visit day for accepted students?
+Does the La Follette School have an Admitted Student Visit Day for admitted applicants?

 Yes.
-The La Follette School will provide prospective students with information about Visit Day shortly after they are accepted.
-Visit Day is in March, and all accepted students are encouraged to attend.
-Accepted applicants may visit at any time; however, Visit Day provides more opportunities for meeting with faculty members and speaking with current students.
-In the past, the La Follette School Student Association has helped ensure that interested students are not precluded from visiting due to financial limitations.
-Limited funds will be available to assist with travel costs, and current students have hosted prospective visitors in the past.
+The La Follette School will provide admitted students with information about our Admitted Student Visit Day in their decision letter.
+Admitted Student Visit Day is in March, and all admitted students are encouraged to attend.
+Admitted students may visit at any time; however, Visit Day provides more opportunities for meeting with faculty members and speaking with current students.

 Can I transfer credits that I've taken in other graduate programs?